arthurperton/statamic-popular/DOCUMENTATION.md

 ],
 ```

+<a name="configuration"></a>
 ## Configuration

-You can disable to pageview tracker, for example in your local environment:
+You can disable to pageview tracker if you want, for example in your local environment.
+Just put this in your `.env` file:

 ```env
 POPULAR_TRACKER_ENABLED=false